Eric Monjonell

-Eric Monjonell Torras (born 16 December 2001) is a Spanish footballer who plays as a central defender for Belgian club Lommel S.K., on loan from Girona FC.
+Eric Monjonell Torras (born 6 December 2001) is a Spanish footballer who plays as a central defender for Ibiza.

-Club career
+Career

 Born in Sant Antoni de Vilamajor, Barcelona, Catalonia, Monjonell represented FC Argentona, CF Badalona, CE Mataró and Girona FC as a youth.
 In June 2020, after finishing his formation, he was promoted to the latter's B-team in Tercera División.

 Monjonell made his senior debut on 18 October 2020, starting in a 3–0 away win against UE Figueres.
 He made his first team debut on 4 November, coming on as a late substitute for fellow youth graduate Gerard Gumbau in a 2–2 Segunda División away draw against Real Zaragoza.

 On 31 August 2022, Monjonell renewed his contract until 2025 and was immediately loaned to Belgian side Lommel S.K. for the season.

+On 1 February 2024, Monjonell transferred to Primera Federación club Ibiza.